 Mary Beth Butler is director of communications for the international division at the University of North Texas (UNT).
 Previously she was director of the UNT Center for Global Learning and Experience for 13 years and also served in the Texas A&M Study Abroad Program Office for 9 years.
 She holds an MA in English from Texas A&M. Mary Beth is a former SECUSSA chair for Region III and has been a member of the Trainer Corps since 1996.
 She has chaired, co-chaired, and presented in numerous NAFSA workshops.
-Mary Beth is a knitter, Maltese dog lover, and member of her church choir and vestry.

 Jamie Kendrioski is the director of international student and scholar services at Babson College in Wellesley, Massachusetts.
 His primary responsibilities include advising Babson’s international community on (and monitoring institutional compliance with) immigration regulations, as well as designing and conducting intercultural trainings for a wide variety of audiences.
 Before joining Babson, Jamie worked at Brown University in Rhode Island and Marietta College in Ohio.
 Jamie is passionate about mentoring new international educators and recently completed his tenure as a coach in the Academy for International Education.
 Since joining the Trainer Corps in 2008, Jamie has led numerous NAFSA workshops and conference sessions, and currently serves as workshop dean for the Core Education Program workshop F-1 Student Advising for Beginners.
 Jamie is also involved in Region XI as member of the Government Regulatory Advisory Committee.
-Jamie enjoys oil painting, reading, traveling, and puzzles.

 The presenters were meticulously prepared and very insightful…a wonderful example of how adult learning should be conducted.Participant, Washington, DC, 2014